 Stays at: Mumbai Central, Mumbai

 In a lifetime, very few people manage to take giant strides from poverty and illiteracy to scholarship and financial security.
 The journey is tough and few find within them the courage and determination to work through adversities.
 For those who manage the giant strides, the sweet taste of success is tempered with the knowledge that hard work is the key to everything.

 Thomson got to know about Don Bosco Night Study Class (DBNSC) from his brother in 1998.
 Thomson was a Class VI student then.
 It is a relationship that has lasted till now.
-When Thomson first came to DBNSC, he was happy to see that sports was given as much importance as academics.
-The DBNSC schedule had thought of everything: the evening meal, study time, play time, and extracurricular and co-curricular activities such as cultural programmes, sports day and annual day—just like in any other regular school.
+When Thomson first came to DBNSC, he was happy to see that sports were given as much importance as academics.
+The DBNSC schedule had thought of everything: the evening meal, study time, playtime, and extracurricular and co-curricular activities such as cultural programs, sports day, and annual day—just like in any other regular school.
 The boys received ample support from the teaching staff too.
 Apart from excelling in academics, Thomson picked up football and basketball.

 Stepping Stones to Success